 - 3. Start the engine and rotate the drive track one or two turns.
-Stop the engine. - 4.
-Check the drive track alignment with the slide runners2.
+Stop the engine.
+4. Chack the drive track eligement with the elide - 4.
+Check the drive track alignment with the slide runners 2.
 If the alignment is incorrect, align the drive track by turning the left and right adjusters.